Site Manager's Guide to Going Digital Without Losing Your Team

 The sites that succeed with digital tools share common patterns:

-- ✓Solves an immediate pain—trades see value on day one
+Solves an immediate pain, trades see value on day one

-- ✓Works like tools they already use—WhatsApp-simple interface
+Works like tools they already use, WhatsApp-simple interface

-- ✓Works offline—syncs when signal returns
+Works offline, syncs when signal returns

-- ✓Site manager uses it themselves—leads by example
+Site manager uses it themselves, leads by example

-- ✓Replaces something worse—not added on top
+Replaces something worse, not added on top

 Choosing the Right Tool for Your Team

 Not all site manager apps are created equal.
-Before committing to anything, evaluate against these criteria:
+Before committing to anything, evaluate against these criteria.

 The 5-Question Evaluation

+Can my least tech-savvy subcontractor use this in 5 minutes?
 If not, adoption will fail.
 Test with real trades, not office staff.

+Does it work when there’s no signal?
 Offline-first is essential for UK sites.
 Cloud-only is a dealbreaker.

-“See today's schedule” matters.
-“Generate reports for directors” doesn't.
+Does it solve a problem trades actually care about?
+“See today’s schedule” matters.
+“Generate reports for directors” doesn’t.

+What’s the total cost with all my team on it?
 Per-seat pricing punishes you for adding trades.
 Flat-rate is better.

+Does it understand UK construction practices?
 Terminology, regulations, and workflows matter.
 Make sure it fits how you work.

 Red Flags to Avoid

-- ✗“Requires a training session to get started”—if it needs training, trades won't use it
+“Requires a training session to get started”, if it needs training, trades won’t use it

-- ✗“Enterprise-grade features”—usually means “complex and expensive”
+“Enterprise-grade features”, usually means “complex and expensive”

-- ✗Pricing that starts with “contact sales”—transparent pricing respects your time
+Pricing that starts with “contact sales”, transparent pricing respects your time

-- ✗No UK-based support—US timezone support doesn't help at 7am on a Monday
+No UK-based support, US timezone support doesn’t help at 7am on a Monday

 Forget “implementation projects” that take months.
 Here’s how to get a digital tool working on your site in one week, with minimal disruption and maximum adoption.